 Services on Friday night and the eve of festivals begin at 7:30 pm and usually last for 45 minutes to an hour, including a brief sermon.
 On Shabbat and festival mornings we begin at 9:00 am and usually conclude, after a sermon or Torah study, at around 11:15-11:30 am.
-Following services, both in the evening and the morning, we used to conclude with a (usually light) kiddush, but have suspended this custom ever since the pandemic began.
+Following services, both in the evening and the morning, we conclude with a (usually light) kiddush.

 Please check our Calendar Page for the schedule of any upcoming holiday services, as well as special events and announcements.

 For those members who join our services via Zoom and would like to follow in the siddur we are currently using, here are PDF files of the relevant parts of the service:

 Our congregation is affiliated with the Conservative movement, and our services are conducted in a fairly traditional mode: Prayers are recited predominantly in Hebrew in traditional style, the full Torah portion is read on Shabbat and holiday mornings, we do not use musical instruments on Shabbat or Yom Tov, and women generally refrain from taking aliyot.
 On the other hand we have mixed seating, with no separation of men and women.
 We welcome people of all backgrounds and religious styles (who have not come to proselytize) to join us in prayer and to socialize with us at the kiddush following services.

 Our prayer leaders are shlichei tzibbur (congregational representatives), rather than professionally trained cantors.
 Consequently, the style of service is less ornate than the more baroque cantorial style one often hears in large congregations, and congregants are welcome to sing along.